daisugiland/daisugi/packages/kintsugi/README.md

 ## withTimeout

-Wait for the response of the function, if it exceeds the maximum time, it returns a result with timeout.
+Wait for the response of the function, if it exceeds the maximum time, it returns a `result` with timeout.
+Useful to time limit in not mandatory content.

 ### Usage